 As a student you can support OA by asking your professors if they publish their work openly – either in open access journals or in an openly available archive.
 You can also deposit your own work in the University of Texas at Austin online archive called Texas ScholarWorks.

 As a researcher or faculty member you can publish your work in an open access journal, and/or you can deposit copies of your work in Texas ScholarWorks.
+If your discipline depends more on monograph publications or other forms of scholarship, you can ask your subject liaison librarian about OA options in your field.
 And, you can start discussions in your department about how faculty and researchers are evaluated for promotion and tenure.

 What is Texas ScholarWorks?